cbeck88/ver-shim-rs/README.md

 # ver-shim

+!!!
+Renamed to [ver-stub](https://github.com/cbeck88/ver-stub-rs), please use that version !!!

 `ver-shim` is a library for injecting build-time information (git hashes, timestamps, etc.) into the binary *without* injecting code, or triggering frequent cargo rebuilds.